You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 This only applies if your LLC was formed in another state and is now expanding into West Virginia.
 Is this your business?
 If so, you must file an “Application for Certificate of Authority” rather than the Articles of Organization.

 All foreign business entities are required to foreign qualify in West Virginia, or they could incur some pretty severe penalties.
 Avoid them by filing an Application for Certificate of Authority either online or with a hard copy.
 The fee for either method is $150, but like the Articles of Organization, it’s a one-time filing and payment.

 LLC Annual Fees

-Aside from all the startup costs for your LLC, there are also yearly maintenance fees to keep it in good standing, namely the Annual Report.
-The Secretary of State requires all LLCs to file an Annual Report between Jan.
+Aside from all the startup costs for your LLC, there are also yearly maintenance fees to keep it in good standing, namely the annual report.
+The Secretary of State requires all LLCs to file an annual report between Jan.
 1 and Jul.
 1 each year.
-You can file online or using a hard copy, and each report costs $25, so write that small fee into your annual budget.
+You can file online or by printing out and mailing a hard copy, and each report costs $25, so write that small fee into your annual budget.

 By default, LLCs are classified as “pass-through” entities on the federal level, meaning that they don’t file separate corporate tax returns.
 Instead, the individual owners/members report income and losses on their personal returns.
 The same goes for state income taxes.

 But that doesn’t mean your LLC is completely off the hook.
 If it maintains employees, it will owe a Withholding Tax and an Unemployment Tax.
 Further, if your LLC sells merchandise, it will need to pay a Sales Tax and Use Tax.
 Register for these taxes online or by mail.
 There is a $30 registration fee.